xuyiyang0409/docs/Becoming_Consensus_Node/How To Become A Consensus Node.md

 ## Current Consensus Nodes

+3 of them are being maintained by NEO Foundation, 1 by Neo Global Development, 3 by CityOfZion.

 The NEO main-net currently has 7 consensus nodes.

-6 of them are being maintained by NEO Foundation, while 1 is maintained by CityOfZion.
+- NEO Foundation maintains 6 of the nodes.
+- CityOfZion maintains 1.

 The NEO test-net currently has 7 consensus nodes.
-3 of them are being maintained by NEO Foundation, 1 by Neo Global Development, 3 by CityOfZion.

-NEO plans to expand the number of consensus nodes maintained by the community.
-This guide will cover the requirements and process of becoming a consensus node.
+- NEO Foundation maintians 3 of the nodes
+- NEO Global Development maintains 1.
+- CityOfZion maintains 3.

-## 1. Requirements
+## 1. Application

-### 1.1 Hardware Requirements

-Recommended Minimum Hardware Specifications for a machine running NEO consensus node:

-- 4 Core CPU
-- 8 GB RAM
-- 10M Bandwidth
-- 100G Hard Drive
+> Please Note: the application process is not a mechanism of the NEO blockchain.
+Any node can spend gas to become a candidate node[(See 3.
+Main-net Consensus Node)](#3-main-net-consensus-node) without the application, and be voted by any NEO holders of the community.
+Those who do successfully apply will also receive votes from the NEO Foundation.

-### 1.2 Other Criteria
+### 1.1 Application Criteria

-Anyone who applies for becoming a consensus node candidate is advised to provide some, or all of the information listed below.
+*Anyone who applies for becoming a consensus node candidate is advised to provide some, or all of the information listed below.*

 - Applicant/Organization Information